Manhattan DA convenes new grand jury in Trump Org. case to weigh potential charges

 The seating of the new grand jury does not signal that any other Trump entities or executives will be charged.
 The second grand jury could end its term without indicting anyone.

 The former president has not been charged with any crime.
 On Thursday, neither Trump’s company or his post-presidential office responded to requests for comment.
-Ron Fischetti and Phyllis Malgieri, two of Trump’s personal lawyers, declined comment.
+Ron Fischetti and Phyllis Malgieri, two of Trump’s personal lawyers, declined to comment.

 In the past, Trump and his family have criticized Vance’s investigation — and a separate civil inquiry into his business by New York Attorney General Letitia James (D) — as motivated by politics and not the law.